A Note on Hilbert's "Geometric" Tenth Problem: Introduction

-This compares to the well known undecidability results for $\ThEp(\fs)$ and $\ThE(\fr)$ \cite{denef, pheidas, videla} in the language $\{0, 1, +, \cdot, t\}$, where $t$ is a constant symbol for the transcendental element.

-It is also worth noting that, in this context, the language of rings has an implicit geometric flavour.
-Indeed, consider the unary predicate $F$ defining the nonconstant elements of $\fr$, i.e.\ $\fr \models F(x) \iff x \in \fr\setminus\mathbb{F}_p$.
-It is well known that $F(\fr)$ is $\exists^+$-definable in the language of rings without parameters.
-Thus, we might equally frame the above results in the ``geometric'' language $\{0, 1, +, \cdot, F\}$ (cf.\ \emph{Remark \ref{geometric}}).
+Indeed, consider the unary predicate $F$ defining the nonconstant elements of $\fr$, i.e.\ $\fr \models F(x) \iff x \in \fr\setminus\mathbb{F}_p$, and note that $F(\fr)$ is $\exists^+$-definable in the language of rings without parameters.
+Thus, we might equally have motivation to frame the above questions in the ``geometric'' language $\{0, 1, +, \cdot, F\}$.
+From the perspective of algebraic geometry, the subtlety between these problems is highlighted: